 Configure the API

-Define the back-end Service section.
+as required in the Define the back-end Service section.

 Back-end Service Timeout The timeout period of the backend service.